Robert F. Kennedy Bridge: Bridge traffic and modifications

+Late 1960s to 1990s

 In 1968, the Triborough Bridge received its first major renovation in its 31-year history.
-Seven tollbooths were added, three at the Manhattan span's toll plaza and four at the Queens/Bronx spans' toll plaza, and several ramps were widened at a cost of $20million.
+Seven tollbooths were added, three at the Manhattan span's toll plaza and four at the Queens/Bronx spans' toll plaza, and several ramps were widened at a cost of $20 million.
 The project also added a direct ramp from the Manhattan span to the southbound lanes of Second Avenue in East Harlem.
 The TBTA administration building was also expanded during this project.
 Traffic from the Manhattan span was temporarily diverted during this project.

+At some point in the 20th century, a sign on the bridge informed travelers, "In event of attack, drive off bridge"; according to New York Times columnist William Safire, the "somewhat macabre sign" must have "drawn a wry smile from millions of motorists".
+The TBTA replaced the movable toll gates across all of its toll booths in 1989, including those at the Triborough Bridge.
+By that year, pieces of concrete were falling off the bridge, prompting concerns about deterioration.
+By the early 1990s, the bridge accommodated about 160,000 daily vehicles, and the TBTA employed 140 toll collectors there.
+During that decade, the TBTA discovered high concentrations of lead under the bridge's Queens approaches, prompting the agency to remove the lead.
+The TBTA also rearranged the lanes at the bridge's toll plazas in 1992.
+The Triborough Bridge remained the TBTA's busiest facility in the 1990s, with over 200,000 daily vehicles.

-In 1997, more renovations were announced as part of the Triborough Bridge Rehabilitation Project.
+In 1997, more renovations of the bridge were announced.
 The project consisted of three phases.
-The first phase involved renovating the Queens span and approach ramps, as well as replacing the suspender cables.
+The first phase involved renovating the Queens span and approach ramps, as well as replacing the suspender cables; work on the Queens span's anchorage began in February 1997.
 On the Queens side, an exit ramp from westbound I-278 to 31st Street necessitated the destruction of the entrance to the southern sidewalk.
 The second phase involved renovating the Bronx span and approach ramps.
 The third phase involved renovating the Manhattan span and approach ramps.
+By early 1999, there were more than 500 potholes on the bridge, requiring workers to use 22.5 ST of concrete and 65 ST of asphalt to repave the deck.
 Work on replacing the Queens span's suspender cables and adding an orthotropic deck to the Queens suspension span started in 2000.

-At some point in the past, a sign on the bridge informed travelers, "In event of attack, drive off bridge," New York Times columnist William Safire wrote in 2008.
-The "somewhat macabre sign", he wrote, must have "drawn a wry smile from millions of motorists."

-On November 19, 2008, the Triborough Bridge was officially renamed after Robert F. Kennedy, former U.S. Senator representing New York and U.S. Attorney General, at the request of the Kennedy family.
-Forty years had passed since Kennedy had been assassinated during a 1968 presidential bid.
-Traffic and news reports have come to commonly refer to the bridge as the "RFK Triborough Bridge" and at times simply the "Triborough Bridge" to avoid confusion among residents long accustomed to its original name.
+The replacement of the deck was estimated to cost $125 million.